 3 As shown on the Queensland Government Water Watercourse identification map.

-(t) biosecurity management of weeds, pests and diseases for pre-construction activities, including where personnel, plant and equipment are introduced to undeveloped areas.
+- (s) existing infrastructure and easements on affected land within and adjoining the project area - (t) biosecurity management of weeds, pests and diseases for pre-construction activities, including where personnel, plant and equipment are introduced to undeveloped areas.

 Construction